Premature Rupture of the Membranes

 First, the bag of waters acts as a defense against bacterial infections for the baby.
 When the bag of waters is broken, that defense is gone.
 Studies indicate that the risk of a baby becoming infected increase as the length of time the bag of waters is broken and with each vaginal exam.
 When your bag of waters has been broken for a certain amount of time (about 18 hours if you are group B strep positive or 24 - 48 hours if you are not), your caregiver will recommend IV antibiotics to reduce the risk of transferring an infection to the baby.

 Some caregivers also have a time limit (the 24 hour rule) for how long they are comfortable for your waters to be broken without having active labor contractions.
 This isn't usually a problem since 70% of women with PROM will give birth within 24 hours.
 In fact, 90% of the women with PROM will have given birth within 48 hours.
 Only 2-5% will not have given birth after 72 hours, and that number remains the same even after 7 days.
-In those cases it is possible the PROM was misdiagnosed or the lead sealed over (however the leak sealing is the exception, not the rule).
+In those cases it is possible the PROM was misdiagnosed or the leak sealed over (however the leak sealing is the exception, not the rule).

-Still, becasue the risk for infection increases, most caregivers prefer to get labor over with.
+Still, because the risk for infection increases, most caregivers prefer to get labor over with.
 Henci Goer reminds us that "When membranes rupture, fluids wash out of the vagina, which means infective bacteria must migrate upstream, against the current, to enter the uterus."
 Waiting twenty-four hours or even more before inducing labor is safe as long as caregivers keep their fingers and internal monitoring devices out of the vagina - with one possible exception: women who are vaginally colonized by group B streptococci.

 The second challenge with PROM is that the fore waters (part of the bag of waters trapped between the baby's head and the cervix when the baby engages in the pelvis) may be broke.
-Clinically, there is no difference between the breaking of the firewaters or the hind waters.
+Clinically, there is no difference between the breaking of the forewaters or the hind waters.
 However, it is this fore waters that equalize the pressure on the baby's head to mold and on the cervix to open uniformly.
 If the fore waters are broken, you may be at a higher risk of developing a cervical lip (meaning that part of your cervix is not as dilated as the rest), and your baby may have marked molding of the head.
 Babies whose water has broken are more likely to respond to contractions with a dipping heart rate during active labor, possibly because of the greater pressure on their heads.

 Both of these situations could challenge your natural birth plans.